Instrumenting Go database/sql with OpenTelemetry [otelsql]

 What is Uptrace?

-Uptrace is a OpenTelemetry APM that supports distributed tracing, metrics, and logs.
+Uptrace is an OpenTelemetry APM that supports distributed tracing, metrics, and logs.
 You can use it to monitor applications and troubleshoot issues.
-For Go instrumentation, see the OpenTelemetry Go guide and compare with top APM tools.

 Uptrace comes with an intuitive query builder, rich dashboards, alerting rules with notifications, and integrations for most languages and frameworks.